Welcome and thanks for visiting...

-I tried to keep up for some months doing some attempts to convince my coach I can become a good spiker, but eventually I had to give up and change to setter.
+I tried to keep up for some months doing some attempts to convince my coach I can become a good spiker, but eventually, I had to give up and change to setter.
 It became my role until the end of my career.

-To be fair, becoming a setter worked much better for me and it gave me the feeling of being in control, becoming a decision-maker (and the respective responsibilities, of course).
+To be fair, becoming a setter worked much better for me and it gave me the feeling of being in control, and becoming a decision-maker (and the respective responsibilities, of course).

 But why am I telling you this story?
 Wasn’t this article about the libero position?

-I promise, it will all fall into place.
+I promise it will all fall into place.

-By the time I started realizing that I won’t be the one wow-ing people in the hall with amazing spikes, I was seriously in doubt what to do next.
+By the time I started realizing that I won’t be the one wow-ing people in the hall with amazing spikes, I was seriously in doubt about what to do next.
 My coach was rooting for the setter position, and I had my eyes on the libero.

 I just loved it!
-In the beginning of each training, I would go earlier and with my teammates coming, I would ask them “to attack” me with spikes and serves, trying to save the ball, run, fall, “fly”.
+In the beginning of each training, I would go earlier and with my teammates coming, I would ask them “to attack” me with spikes and serves, trying to save the ball, run, fall, and “fly”.